Gorey is a busy market town with a good selection of shops, restaurants, and pubs. There is also a Pugin Church, a famous 19th century architect.

 Arklow road Railway house, Gorey, Co.
 Wexford

 Featuring free WiFi and a terrace, Railway House offers pet-friendly accommodation in Gorey.
 Free private parking is available on site.
-Every room is fitted with a TV.
+You will find a kettle in the room.
+A TV is provided.
 You will find a shared lounge at the property.

 Inch, Gorey, Co.
 Wexford